telerik/winforms-docs/scheduler/views/day-view.md

 {{endregion}}

 ## Current Time Pointer

-The current time pointer is a thin line on the ruler and on the today’s column in the appointments area and it
-          visually represents the current time.
+The current time pointer is a thin line on the ruler and on the today’s column in the appointments area and it visually represents the current time.
 The current time pointer belongs to the __RulerPrimitive__ which is a visual element, part of the element tree of __SchedulerDayViewElement__.
 You can manipulate this line in two ways – by setting its style or by setting its width.
 The following code snippet demonstrates this:
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\DayView.cs region=currentTimePointer}}
 {{source=..\SamplesVB\Scheduler\Views\DayView.vb region=currentTimePointer}}